LTUC/amman-dotnet-401d2/Curriculum/Class18/LAB.md

 	- Use "partials" as needed

-1. Update/Edit your `RoomAmentities` page to not allow edits.
+3. Update/Edit your `RoomAmentities` page to not allow edits.
 	- You should only have the option to create associations, and delete associations.
 	- If you scaffolded the controller, this will require the removal of the actions and view pages from the scaffold code, as well as existing links.
-2. Leverage the use TagHelpers and View Models to identify the correct association to remove.
+4. Leverage the use TagHelpers and View Models to identify the correct association to remove.
-3. Modify the existing code to edit a `HotelRoom`.
+5. Modify the existing code to edit a `HotelRoom`.
 	 - Allow a user to edit a `HotelRoom` combination.
 	 - Remember that a Hotel cannot have more than one of the same RoomNumber.
 Be sure to either implement error handling or some other way to prevent the user from doing so.
 	 - View Models and TagHelpers will be required to send the data back and forth from the server

-4. Add/Confirm functionality that if you "remove" a room or a hotel, all of it's associations are also removed
+6. Add/Confirm functionality that if you "remove" a room or a hotel, all of it's associations are also removed
 	- If you delete a Hotel, all of the `HotelRoom` associations with that hotel should be removed.
 	- If you delete a Room template, all of the `HotelRoom`s that have that room template need to be removed as well as the RoomAmenity associations

-5. Write Tests (listed below)
+7. Write Tests (listed below)
-6. The site should be functional, with no errors being thrown.
+8. The site should be functional, with no errors being thrown.
 Exceptions handled appropriately, and redirects occurring where they are needed.

 Overall, the look and feel of your site should provide a good client experience.

+## Guidance
+- There is no extra guidance for this assignment.

-### Tests
+## Unit Tests
+- Test that your application for the following functionality:

-1. Getters/Setters on all Models
+1. Test Getters/Setters on all Models
-2. Standard CRUD operations on all tables (test your services!)
+2. Test Standard CRUD operations on all tables (test your services!)

+## Stretch Goals
+- There are no Stretch Goals for this assignment.

+## Additional Resources
+- There are no additional resources provided for this assignment.

 ## README

-**A Readme is a requirement.
-No Readme == No Grade.** <br /> Here are the requirements for a valid readme: <br />
+**A README is a requirement.
+No README == No Grade.** <br /> Here are the requirements for a valid README: <br />

 A README is a module consumer's first -- and maybe only -- look into your creation.
 The consumer wants a module to fulfill their need, so you must explain exactly what need your module fills, and how effectively it does so.
 <br />